tomwillis608/beestation/arduino/README.md

 beestation.ino - contains sketch for listening to a sensor and sending the readings back to a PHP over WiFi

-beestation_breadboard.png - Frizing breadboard diagram for the kit
+beestation_breadboard.png - Frizing breadboard diagram for the kit (Note, I am actually using an Adafruit BME280 breakout, not the Sparkfun one shown in the image.

 You must create your own MyCommon/mynetwork.h file that defines your own network secrets in your Arduino libraries folder.
 This must contain these macros, with the dummy values replaced with your own.
 ```C++